Significantly enhanced permittivity and energy density in dielectric composites with aligned BaTiO3 lamellar structures†

-Significant improvement of the permittivity and energy density will enable the miniaturization of dielectric capacitors and promote the integration for applications in electrical power and defense systems.
-In this work, lamellar composite architectures formed from aligned barium titanate (BaTiO3) in an epoxy resin are fabricated using the freeze casting method.
-Due to the continuous coupling effect originated from the interconnected and highly oriented BaTiO3 particles, this composite exhibits extremely high permittivity (εr = 1408) at 1 kHz, which is the highest value achieved in BaTiO3/polymer composites reported so far and fits well to the parallel mode of the mixing rule.
-A finite element model is used to investigate the local electric field distributions in the BaTiO3 laminar under the applied electric field parallel and perpendicular to the freezing direction, respectively.
-A high ratio value of discharge energy density per electric field, Udis/E, ~ 0.033, is achieved due to the high electric displacement of D = 15.11 µC/cm2 and discharge energy density of Udis = 19.6×10-2 J/cm3 achieved at a low electric field (6 kV/mm).
-This work provides an effective strategy of designing ceramic-polymer composite to realize high permittivity and energy density of capacitors for modern electrical and electronic industries.
+A significant improvement of permittivity and energy density will enable the miniaturization of dielectric capacitors and promote integration for applications in electrical power and defense systems.
+In this work, lamellar composite architectures are fabricated from aligned barium titanate (BaTiO3) in an epoxy resin using the freeze casting method.
+Due to the continuous coupling effect originating from the interconnected and highly oriented BaTiO3 particles, these composites exhibit an extremely high permittivity (εr = 1408) at 1 kHz, which is the highest value achieved in BaTiO3/polymer composites reported so far and fits well to the parallel mode of the mixing rule.
+A finite element model is used to investigate the local electric field distributions in the BaTiO3 lamellae under the applied electric field parallel and perpendicular to the freezing direction, respectively.
+A high ratio value of discharge energy density per electric field, Udis/E, ∼0.033, is achieved due to a high electric displacement of D = 15.11 μC cm−2 and a discharge energy density of Udis = 19.6 × 10−2 J cm−3 is achieved at a low electric field (6 kV mm−1).
+This work provides an effective strategy of designing a ceramic–polymer composite to realize high permittivity and energy density of capacitors for modern electrical and electronic industries.